Options after leaving school

 Students can move on from vocational courses either on to the next level of programme or onto apprenticeships, employment or university.
-It is a myth than Universities don’t like vocational qualifications and for some subjects they will positively prefer them – more specific information is available from Mrs Charnock.
+It is a myth than Universities don’t like vocational qualifications and for some subjects they will positively prefer them – more specific information is available from Mrs Russell.

 There is always lots of discussion in the media around Apprenticeships and over the last few years there has been an increased emphasis on them from the Government.
 That hasn’t necessarily made them any easier to get on to though – they have become a very competitive option.